irtlab/Lora-Mapper-Server/README.md

 - Edit lines 16-20 to update MQTT stream access
 - Run python3 server5.py
 - Trigger test device and observer console output

+*Latest Version as on 25 Dec 2023 Written by Hayagreevan Sriram for the IRT Lab*